tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 	        cat.save()
 	        self.assertEqual((cat.views >= 0), True)

 The first thing you should notice, if you have not written tests before, is that we have to inherit from `TestCase`.
 The naming over the method in the class also follows a convention, all tests start with `test_` and they also contain some type of assertion, which is the test.
 Here we are checking if the values are equal, with the `assertEqual` method, but other types of assertions are also possible.
-See the [Python 2 Documentation on unit tests](<https://docs.python.org/2/library/unittest.html>) or the [Python 3 Documentation on unit tests](https://docs.python.org/3/library/unittest.html) for other commands (i.e. `assertItemsEqual`, `assertListEqual`, `assertDictEqual`, etc).
+See the [Python 3 Documentation on unit tests](https://docs.python.org/3/library/unittest.html) for other commands (i.e. `assertItemsEqual`, `assertListEqual`, `assertDictEqual`, etc).
 Django's testing machinery is derived from Python's but also provides a number of other asserts and specific test cases.

 Now let's run the test: